Visiting CASA MALCA in Tulum on the Riviera Maya, Mexico.

 The house that is now a hotel, was purchased by Lio Malca when he was searching for a holiday home in Tulum and “rescued” it from nearly twenty years of being abandoned and exposed to the ravages of the jungle climate.

-The bedrooms, with polished concrete floors and hand-made Oriental rugs scattered on the floor, feature floor to ceiling velvet drapes in shades of chartreuse and royal blue.
-The beds are made up with the finest Egyptian cotton bed linens and each one has its own original art collection.
-Large windows capture the views, which are either ocean or jungle and hammocks for relaxing are everywhere.
+The bedrooms, with polished concrete floors and hand-made Oriental rugs scattered on the floor, feature floor-to-ceiling velvet drapes in shades of chartreuse and royal blue.
+The beds are made up of the finest Egyptian cotton bed linens and each one has its own original art collection.
+Large windows capture the views, which are either ocean or jungle, and hammocks for relaxing are everywhere.

 The ambiance of the hotel feels like one is visiting someone’s private home, a little eccentric, decorated with casual abandon, but at the same time, it is a style of decoration that is bold and original, using neon colors in the furnishings.

 Integrated into the design is a selection of artwork from Lio Malca’s private collection, displayed both inside and in the surrounding “jungle.”
 It has the effect of a living breathing gallery.
 The artwork required careful selection because of the climate and only specific artwork could withstand the heat and humidity.
 The “Gallery” is also rotated regularly, so that if you return you are likely to see different artwork.

 - PHILOSOPHY, with a sea view, serving sustainable fresh fish and local organic produce, Mexican Food with a European twist

 - THE BBQ MARKET GRILL serving cuts of meat or the catch of the day prepared on an open grill.